-The company has implemented a loyalty program for customers in 2013.
+Other payables include customer loyalty program implemented in 2013.
 The program was designed to pay incentive "Points" to eligible customers based on customers trading volume per month.
 The total points are accrued each month and will be valid for redemption within 24 months.
 Points are credited to customer's trading account upon request.
 Each point has an equivalent value of AED 1.
-The total loyalty points accrued, net of redemption included in other payables, as at 31 Dec 2016 is AED 1,449 K. (2015: AED 4,326 K).
+The total loyalty points accrued, net of redemption as at 31st December 2017 is AED 652 K. (2016: 1,449 K).